The Merger Control Review: Taiwan

 ii Recent proposed mergers prohibited by the TFTC

-In 2019, 64 merger notifications were filed with the TFTC; only one of which was prohibited.
-In 2020, 19 merger notifications were filed, and none had been prohibited as at March 2020, according to the most recent statistics from 9 May 2020.
+In 2020, 65 merger notifications were filed with the TFTC, none of which were prohibited.
+In 2021, 14 merger notifications were filed, and none had been prohibited as at March 2021, according to the most recent statistics from 21 April 2021.

 Cashbox Partyworld Co, Ltd and Holiday Entertainment Co, Ltd